 What are the expectations of the artist?

-Selected artists who choose to take part in the Initiative will be required to post images of the project on their VSCO Grid, supply content to be featured on the VSCO Journal, and collaborate with the VSCO team on promotions and projects.
+Selected artists who choose to take part in the Initiative will be required to post images of the project on their VSCO, supply content to be featured on the Artist Initiative VSCO, and collaborate with the team on promotions and projects.